Medium modifications to jet angularities using SCET with Glauber gluons: Jet angularity Distributions in the medium

-Before we discuss the results, we qualitatively outline the various contributions that may lead to a modified angularity distribution in the medium.
-There are two effects that control the distributions of medium modified angularities.
-First, the energy loss experienced by a jet while traversing the medium, due to out-of-cone radiation, results in a $p_T$ shift of the jet initiating parton.
+There are two effects that control the distribution of medium-modified angularities.
+First, the energy loss experienced by a jet while traversing the medium, due to out-of-cone radiation, resulting in a $p_T$ shift of the jet initiating parton.
 This leads to an overall shift in the distributions for all exponents.
-This effect narrows the distributions in medium since the angularity distributions of higher $p_T$ jets are narrower than lower $p_T$ jets.
-Second, the splittings are modified due to LPM effect which further leads to a redistribution of the spectrum.
-However, the combined effect of these two depends on the jet parameters for a given set of medium scales.
-For example, for a jet with $R=0.4, 40<p_T<60$, we observe a shift in the peak of the distribution.
-Below we discuss these effects in more detail.
+Second, the medium-induced splittings can generate local changes in the distribution of the observable leading to a further redistribution of the spectrum.
+The combined effect of these two depends on the jet parameters for a given set of medium scales as discussed below.

-In Figure~\ref{fig:compare_R}, we show differential distributions normalised to unity for angularity exponent $a=0$ and two different values of jet radius i.e., $R=0.2$ and $R=0.4$, with jet momentum $40<p_T<60$ and centrality $0-10$\%.
-As may be seen from Figure~\ref{fig:compare_R} (a), a narrow jet ($R=0.2$) is less modified in the whole range of $\tau_a$ in contrast to $R=0.4$.
-This can be interpreted as follows.
+In Figure~\ref{fig:compare_R}, we show differential distributions normalized to unity for angularity exponent $a=0$ and two different values of jet radius i.e., $R=0.2$ and $R=0.4$, for a jet with momentum $40<p_T<60\, \rm{GeV}$ and centrality $0-10$\%.
+As may be seen from Figure~\ref{fig:compare_R} (a), a narrower jet ($R=0.2$) is less modified in the whole range of $\tau_a$ in contrast to $R=0.4$.
 To the leading order, for the medium, the soft function is $R$ dependent while the jet function is less sensitive to the cone size.
-Therefore, smaller $R$ jets are narrower which are expected to be less modified.
-On the other hand, for $R=0.4$, there is an apparent shift of the distribution towards small $\tau_a$ region.
-Additionally, in the larger $\tau_a$ region the medium modified distribution is steeper compared to the vacuum one.
-We have checked that $a=-1$ and $a=0.5$ also show a similar trend.
-Note that the theoretical error bands for PbPb are comparable to pp as we have not considered uncertainty in the distribution arising from the uncertainty in medium parameters.
+Therefore, smaller $R$ jets are less modified in our analytic setup.
+On the other hand, for $R=0.4$, there is an apparent shift of the distribution towards small $\tau_a$ region arising from different competing effects.
+Additionally, in the larger $\tau_a$ region the medium-modified distribution is steeper compared to the vacuum one.